Xophmeister/words-of-the-day/README.md

 face -- his simple act of kindness -- enough to take the edge off?
-It seemed so, as I began to feel calm and the clarity of [dullsville](https://www.dictionary.com/e/word-of-the-day/dullsville-2019-02-07/) return.
+It seemed so, as I began to feel calm and the clarity of [dullsville](https://www.dictionary.com/e/word-of-the-day/dullsville-2019-02-07/) returned.
 For all HR's faults, I was relieved that their policy called for his presence.
-This was probably not their intended purpose, of outsourcing discipline -- I'm quite sure this will spawn yet another amendment -- but he made me feel safe.
+This was probably not their intended purpose, of outsourcing discipline -- I'm quite sure it will spawn yet another amendment -- but he made me feel safe.

 Meanwhile, the orangutan's leafing through *the book* had become